embed-rs/embed.rs/embed.rs/content/articles/2016/semi-hosting-rust.md

 ### Implementing the `SVC_WRITE` call

 The [`SVC_WRITE`](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0471g/Bacbedji.html) call is specified by the ARM compiler toolchain to write arbitrary data to a file descriptor on the host.
-The general calling convention for semi-hosting calls is as follows:
+The general calling convention for any semi-hosting call is as follows:

 * `r0` must contain the number indicating the type of call.
 * `r1` is a pointer to a struct containing arguments for the call.